bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/a_v2_hw.md

 # **Atinverter V2 Hardware**
 ***

-The **Atinverter Version 2 (V2)** incorporates a multitude of subsystems that work in tandem to support the board's main function as a **power inverter**.
-A power inverter, not to be confused with a digital logic inverter, is a type of converter that takes a DC signal and transforms it to an AC signal.
+The **Atinverter Version 2 (V2)** incorporates a multitude of subsystems that work in tandem to support the board’s main function as a **power inverter**.
+A power inverter, not to be confused with a digital logic inverter, is a type of converter that takes a **DC input** and transforms it to an **AC output**.

 {: .highlight-yellow }
 > 💭 "Why Atinverter?"

-With the aim of highlighting the relationship between the ATMEGA328P MCU and the power inverter circuitry, the name is based on: "ATMEGA328P" + "Inverter" = "Atinverter"
+The name “Atinverter” reflects the close relationship between the ATMEGA328P microcontroller (MCU) and the inverter circuitry, combining "ATMEGA328P" and "inverter" into a single term.

-To better visualize the core components and the interconnections of the design, consider the following diagram:
+The diagram below illustrates the core components and the interconnections of the design:

 <p align="center">
 <img src="../../images/atinverter_v2_block_diagram.png" alt="Atinverter V2 Block Diagram" width="700"/>